alvivar/bite/README.md

 # Bite

-Minimal Key-Value Store.
-A socket waiting for messages to GET and SET values.
+Minimalistic JSON Key-Value Store.

-## How to use
+## How

-To set the value:
+To set the value,

-    SET somekeyname Some string as a value I guess
+    S somekeyname Some string as a value I guess
     > OK

-To get the value:
+To get the value,

-    GET somekeyname
+    G somekeyname
     > Some string as a value I guess

-    GET keywithoutvalue
+    G keywithoutvalue
     >

+For JSON use the dot notation on keys,

+    S library.name Bite
+    S library.why Simplest database ever
+    S library.author.name Andrés
+    S library.author.twitter matnesis

+This way you can construct JSON using the keys, with the full path,

+    JS library
+    >
+    {
+        "library" : {
+            "name" : "Bite",
+            "why" : "Simplest database ever"
+            "author" : {
+                "name" : "Andrés",
+                "twitter" : "matnesis
+            }
+        }
+    }

+Or just the value,

+    J library
+    >
+    {
+        "name" : "Bite",
+        "why" : "Simplest database ever"
+    }

+    J library.why
+    > "Simplest database ever."

 A **./data/DB.json** file will be created with the information sorted.

 ## How to run

-The server runs on **127.0.0.1:1984**, just like me:
+The server runs on **0.0.0.0:1984**, just like me:

     cargo run --release --p server

-The client is just a simple test that connects to **127.0.0.1:1984** and send/receive messages.
+The client is just a simple test that connects to **127.0.0.1:1984** to send and receive messages.

     cargo run --release --p client